 Sevyn Banks’ NFL Draft scouting report overview

 Banks is a stellar athlete with great size at 6’1″ and 200 pounds.
-Compared to other high-level athletes like Elam and Stingley, Banks is just as explosive and may even be more fluid.
+Compared to other high-level athletes like Elam and Stingley, Banks is just as explosive, and also shows flashes of fluidity.
 Banks has some of the best long speed in the class, and he negates receiver separation with his closing burst.

-Having said that, while other CB prospects embolden their athleticism with confidence and quick reaction ability, Banks is still trending up mentally.
-His flashes of route recognition show that he has the capacity to make those plays in the heat of the moment.
+Having said that, while other CB prospects embolden their athleticism with confidence and quick reaction ability, Banks has a lot of room for improvement, mentally.
+He had flashes of route recognition in 2020.
+Thus far in 2021, however, he hasn’t seen the field often.
+And when he has, he hasn’t been sharp.

 Sevyn Banks’ Player Profile